Saturday, November 7, 2020

 1 Corinthians 10:9 is one of the verses that has variant readings in the manuscripts: some read as "Christ," some as "the Lord," and a few as "God."

-"TON KURION" above may be a replacement for the Holy Name.
-If so, it refers, not to Jesus, but rather to the God and Father of Jesus, the "one God [Mighty One] ... of whom are all" that Paul refers to in 1 Corinthians 8:6.
-Indeed, the reference is to Exodus 17:2; Numbers 21:5,6, and/or Deuteronomy 6:16, which speaks of Jehovah; thus it is possible that Paul actually used some form of the Holy Name in 1 Corinthians 10:9, and later copyists changed it to a form of the Greek word meaning "LORD".
+"TON KURION", as given in the Westcott and Hort text above, could be a replacement for the Holy Name.
+If so, it surely refers, not to Jesus, but rather to the God and Father of Jesus, the "one God [Mighty One] ... of whom are all" that Paul refers to in 1 Corinthians 8:6.
+Indeed, the reference is to Exodus 17:2; Numbers 21:5,6, and/or Deuteronomy 6:16, which speaks of Jehovah; thus it is quite probable that Paul actually used some form of the Holy Name in 1 Corinthians 10:9, and later copyists, after the death the apostles, changed it to a form of the Greek word meaning "LORD", or to forms of the Greek words meaning "Christ" or ."God".

 While Ellicott does not speak of God's Holy Name as being replaced in the New Testament, he does say the following: